berndporr/kiss-fft/README.md

 kissFastFourierTransformer = new KISSFastFourierTransformer();
 Complex[] outdata = kissFastFourierTransformer.transform(indata, TransformType.FORWARD);
 ```
+where `indata` can be of type Complex, Double or double
+(converterted into Complex) and `outdata`
-where `indata` and `outdata` are of type Complex as defined in apache Commons
+is of type Complex as defined in apache Commons
 and the constant `TransformType` is also defined there which determines
 if it's a forward or inverse transform.
 It can be used as a direct
 replacement of the apache commons FFT function.